ivankatliarchuk/knowledge-base/docs/devops/ops-lessons.md

 1. The mobile hotspot you're paying for so you can leave your house while you're oncall only works at home and in the office.
 1. The only other person who knows how this works is also on vacation.
 1. If a post-mortem follow-up task is not picked up within a week, it's unlikely to be completed at all.
-1. That janky script you put together during the outage -- the one that uses expect(1) and 'ssh -t -t' -- now is the foundation of the entire team's toolchest.
+1. That janky script you put together during the outage -- the one that uses `expect(1)` and `ssh -t -t` -- now is the foundation of the entire team's toolchest.
 1. NTP being off may not be a root cause, but it sure didn't help.
 1. [UTC or GTFO](https://teespring.com/utc-or-gtfo).
 1. Your infrastructure uses a lot more self-signed certificates than you think.
 A _lot_ more.
 In places that make you weep.